 The brand must be trademarked.
-Amazon is currently accepting only trademark registered in the United States, Canada, Mexico, India, Japan, France, Germany, Italy, Spain, United Kingdom, European Union, Australia, Brazil and the United Arab Emirates, India, Turkey, Singapore, Saudi Arabia and Benelux.
+Amazon is currently accepting only trademark registered in the United States, Canada, Mexico, India, Japan, France, Germany, Italy, Spain, United Kingdom, European Union, Australia, Brazil, the United Arab Emirates, India, Turkey, Singapore, Saudi Arabia and Benelux.

 You may view information and prices for trademark registration in these countries through the links below:

 Which of these countries have the fastest trademark registration process?
 The United Kingdom and the European Union.
 Benelux is even faster if registered through the accelerated process.

 If one is a distributor and not the actual trademark owner, Amazon will provide you with a brand authorization form that will have to be filled out by the manufacturer (owner of the trademark) authorizing you to register with Amazon’s Brand registry.
 In most cases, it will be necessary for the manufacturer to have the trademark registered.

 Until recently the brand/trademark had to be registered as a wordmark (standard character mark).
 In this case the word must be identical (exactly the same) on what you submit and how it will appear on the products you offer through Amazon.
 Spaces, punctuation, whether you use upper and/or lower-case letters… really… it has to be IDENTICAL.
 If the trademark varies in any degree from how the words appear on what you will offer, it will not be accepted by Amazon.